sabotage-linux/netbsd-curses/README.md

-  instead of a standardized pkg-config description file (disabled by default) to query the necessary CFLAGS and LDFLAGS. unfortunately like every other homebrewed pkg-config replacement, this config utility was designed without cross-compilation in mind, so almost any package using ncurses and autoconf fails to cross-compile when unpatched.
+  instead of a standardized pkg-config description file (disabled by default) to query the necessary CFLAGS and LDFLAGS. unfortunately like every other homebrewed pkg-config replacement, this config utility was designed without cross-compilation in mind, so many packages using ncurses and autoconf fail to cross-compile when unpatched.
 - Size and build time.

 Table 1: Comparison between ncurses and netbsd curses